 What is the average life expectancy of stucco?

-Stucco over concrete block has an estimated lifespan of 60 to 80 years or more, and stucco over a backer board or metal lath on a wood frame wall should last 50 to 60 years.
+Stucco over concrete block has an estimated lifespan of 60 to 80 years or more, with an average of 70 years, and stucco over a backer board or metal lath on a wood frame wall should last 50 to 70 years, with an average of 60 years.
 But both estimates are based on doing three maintenance projects regularly: Repaint and caulk every 7 to 10 years.
 Repair and touchup caulk around doors and windows midway between repainting.
 Walk along the walls and check for hairline cracks at least once a year, then use a masonry caulk to repair.

 “And when you do your caulking, I recommend paying $5 to $7 a tube,” says Jeff Moser, of Southern Style Plastering & Stucco, in Alachua, Florida.
 “Good caulk is important."